feynon/carlosbecker.com/content/post/2018-07-31-goreleaser-lessons-learned.md

 # Tests using the same fake data

-[GoReleaser] can do a lot of things and because of that it also has a lot of tests, and some of them are kind of complex.
+[GoReleaser] can do a lot of things.
+Because of that, it also has a lot of tests, and some of them can be complex.

 A good example is the Docker pipe tests, in which I have things like this: